reduxframework/redux-framework-4/redux-templates/readme.txt

 == Changelog ==

 = 1.0.7 =
-* Change: Default dependencies are filtered to only include things installed and StarterBlocks.
+* Change: Default dependencies are filtered to only include things installed and ReduxTemplates.
 * Added: Ability to display only templates with installed dependencies.
 * Added: Help button at lower right when the Library is open.
 * Added: Feedback modal when a template import fails.